antonmi/octopus/README.md

 The conventional approach to the problem is creating client libraries.
 Such a library usually does three simple things:

-1. Translates data structures provided by the programming language (e.g. Elixir) to data required by another program (e.g. GET request to a URL with params).
+1. Translate data structures provided by the programming language (e.g. Elixir) to data required by another program (e.g. GET request to a URL with params).
-2. Calls the program (e.g. makes HTTP request).
+2. Call the program (e.g. make HTTP request).
-3. Translates the result (e.g. JSON response) to the language's data structures.
+3. Translate the result (e.g. JSON response) to the language's data structures.

 However, each such translation must be explicitly coded.
 And this leads to a decent amount of boilerplate code.